The Effort is Well Worth the Reward

 4) Be a good friend – Some people have a lot of acquaintances, but very few friends.
 What is the difference between friends and acquaintances?
 An acquaintance is someone you might see everyday, and you might even have conversations with her or him, but it usually doesn’t go beyond friendly, superficial talk.
 If you’re looking for a good friend, you will have to work harder and go deeper than just saying hi to everybody.
 A good friend is available, reliable, and trustworthy, and also a great listener.

 Wade said, I don’t want any friends who don’t care what goes on with me.
 If someone wants to show me they’re a good friend they will ask me about what I’m thinking and feeling.

-Just remember, there are many people like you all around you waiting to make new friends, too.
+Just remember, there are many people all around you who are waiting to make new friends as well.
 Make it your goal to find them.
 It takes a while to develop friends, so be patient, it will work out.
-Look over the last two blogs on How To Socialize and How To Be Funny, for additional tips that will help you to be more outgoing.
-Next week I’m starting a new series on What To Do When Your Parent’s Get Divorced.
-Please write me and tell me your thoughts and experiences about what has helped you get through your parent’s divorce.
-I appreciate your comments and NEED your insights!
-Thanks!
+If you often feel socially awkward, read my blog on Overcoming Social Anxiety for additional tips that will help you to be more outgoing.